ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/validation-workflow/validation_errors.md

   </tr>
 </table>

-Tags are whitelisted, so there is no definitive list of all disallowed tags;
+Tags are allowlisted, so there is no definitive list of all disallowed tags;
 however, the [AMP specification](../../../../documentation/guides-and-tutorials/learn/spec/amphtml.md) broadly defines the set of disallowed tags.